deancochran/deancochran.github.io/src/posts/building-my-blog.md

 ### Page Routing and Rendering

-The root of the project is in the routes/ directory.
-Within that, I created a folder called [...path]/ to handle routing logic for the blog.
+The root of the project is in the `routes/` directory.
+Within that, I created a folder called `[...path]/` to handle routing logic for the blog.
 This folder contains two main files:

-- +page.ts: Loads and processes the posts.
+- `+page.ts`: Loads and processes the posts.
-- +page.svelte: Displays the post.
+- `+page.svelte`: Displays the post.

 I write my posts in markdown for faster content creation while focusing on the writing itself.
 SvelteKit, with the help of mdsvex, handles the transformation of markdown into renderable Svelte components.